urbit/docs/arvo/clay/read.md

 (pure:m !>(~))
 ```

 This thread will subscribe to the next version of the file given as an argument.
-It will print the `riot` it gets back from clay and will also print a message saying whether the file's been deleted or changed.
+It will print the `riot` it gets back from Clay and will also print a message saying whether the file's been deleted or changed.

 Save this in `ted/sub-next.hoon`, `|commit %home` and run like: